- Deborah Harry

 During the late Seventies and early Eighties, Blondie had eight Top 40 hits, including four that went to Number One: “Heart of Glass,” “Call Me,” “The Tide Is High” and “Rapture.”
 No other New Wave group had that many chart-topping singles.
 Striking a balance between edginess and catchiness, Blondie enjoyed hit records and artistic credibility—a best-of-both-worlds situation that few others (the Police, the Cars and Talking Heads come to mind) pulled off in that era.
 Blondie could number Robert Fripp and David Bowie among their pals, and they fearlessly dabbled in such genres as reggae, rap, disco and a touch of the avant-garde.
 Yet they also maintained ties to the tuneful, ear-catching Sixties pop aesthetic.

 Blondie’s origins lay in the glam rock era of the early Seventies, when Bowie, the New York Dolls and Lou Reed were jolting the rock scene with sexual ambiguity and campy behavior.
 In 1973, Harry—who had worked as a Playboy bunny and tended bar at Max’s Kansas City—joined the Stilettos, a group fronted by three female singers.
-When Chris Stein joined, the seeds were sown for Blondie, which began performing under that name at CBGB’s in 1975.
-The lineup stabilized with vocalist Harry, guitarist Stein, keyboardist Jimmy Destri, bassist Gary Valentine and drummer Clem Burke.
+When Chris Stein joined, the seeds were sown for Blondie, which began performing under that name at CBGBs in 1974.
+The lineup stabilized in early 1975 with vocalist Harry, guitarist Stein, keyboardist Jimmy Destri, bassist Gary Valentine and drummer Clem Burke.

 They signed with the independent Private Stock label and issued a single (“X-Offender”) and album (Blondie, 1976) that were produced by Sixties-rock veteran Richard Gottehrer.
 Driven by Destri’s Farfisa organ and Burke’s energetic drumming, the album had a Sixties sound and a Seventies sensibility.
 Although it sold poorly, the Chrysalis label—a more well-established independent—could hear Blondie’s potential and bought out their contract for $500,000.
 Blondie’s second album, Plastic Letters (1978), attracted attention for such memorably tuneful songs as “Denis” (a remake of the doo-wop hit “Denise,” which Harry partly sang in French) and “(I’m Always Touched by Your) Presence Dear.”
 Bassist Valentine left during the recording of Plastic Letters, and guitarist Frank Infante and bassist Nigel Harrison subsequently joined, making Blondie a sextet.
 At this point Blondie was more popular abroad than at home, with Plastic Letters entering the U.K. Top 10 while only reaching Number Seventy-Two in the U.S.